zarf-dev/proposals/0051-v1beta1-schema/README.md

 #### Removed Fields

-If a package has these fields defined then `zarf dev upgrade-schema` will error and print a recommendation for an alternative.
+If a package has these fields defined, then `zarf dev upgrade-schema` will error and print a recommendation for an alternative.

 - `.components.[x].group` will be removed.
-A similar functionality was introduced with the field `components[x].target.flavor`.
+Similar functionality was introduced with the field `components[x].target.flavor`.
 This shifts component selection to the create side, and is the recommended replacement.
 - `.components.[x].default` will be removed.
 It was used to determine the default `.components[x].group`.
 It also gave the default to the (Y/N) prompt during interactive deploys, this use was secondary and not important enough to keep the field around.
 - `.components.[x].dataInjections` will be removed. https://docs.zarf.dev/best-practices/data-injections-migration/ details migrating off of this field.
 - `.components.[x].charts.[x].variables` will be removed.
 Users are encouraged to use [Zarf values](../0021-zarf-values/) instead.
 - `.variables` and `.constants` will be removed.
 Users are encouraged to use [Zarf values](../0021-zarf-values/) instead.
 While values will always be mutable on deploy, creators will be able to choose which values in their chart are mutable using `sourcePath/targetPath`.
 Similarly, creators decide which fields in manifests are mutable through values.
 - `.components.[x].actions.[onAny].setVariable` and `.components.[x].actions.[onAny].setVariables` will be removed.
 The existing `.components.[x].actions.[onAny].setValues` field is the replacement.
 - `.metadata.yolo` will be removed.
 Its successor is connected deployments [#4580](https://github.com/zarf-dev/zarf/issues/4580).
 - `.components.[x].only.cluster.distro` will be removed.
-This field was never used for anything and there are no plans to use it currently.
+This field was never used for anything and there are currently no plans to use it.

 #### Replaced / Restructured Fields